Air Cleaner FAQ’s

 You cannot see the most dangerous and hazardous dust.

-Our Highly efficient air cleaners are designed to separate dust and particulates down to a level of 0.3 micrometers.
-These aprticulates are that small they are not even visible to human eye however, they cause extreme damage as they can settle deep into your lungs.
+Our highly efficient air cleaners are designed to separate dust and particulates down to a level of 0.3 micrometers.
+These particulates are so small that they are not even visible to human eye however, they cause extreme damage as they can settle deep into your lungs.
 Silica dust for example is spread whilst working with plaster, mortar, concrete or bricks.

 Clean air for all environments